 Can I join anytime I like?

-No. There is a limited enrollment period.
-A new cohort begins each July, and this year, early bird enrollment begins June 13th.
+No. There is a limited enrollment period with a new cohort beginning each July.
 The cohort you join provides support from the other teachers who are working through each focus area at the same time.

 How do I sign up?